Soul Voices of Frenchtown

 A Rich History

 Anthon “Ann” Roberts provides the welcome message at the first marker at the start of the trail on Macomb Street located just across from Florida State’s campus.
 Through her voice and many others, the streets and buildings that line them take new meaning.
 During Reconstruction and through the Jim Crow era, Frenchtown was a hub for black owned businesses of all kinds to innovate and inspire.
-Venues such as the Capital Theater and the Red Bird Cafe were the only entertainment spots in town that were not segregated.
+As the Commerce and Community marker highlights, many of these businesses were led by women as well as men, and venues such as the Capital Theater and the Red Bird Cafe were the only entertainment spots in town that were not segregated.
 Black musicians from across the country travelled to the Red Bird to play– including Louis Armstrong, James Brown, Ray Charles and more.
 While in town, many notable guests stayed at the Tookes House & Villa Motel on Virginia Street, one of the only places to accommodate African Americans in the region.

 More than entertainment, Frenchtown was host to trailblazers.
 Maxwell Courtney- the first African American student to graduate from Florida State University- grew up in Frenchtown.
 The first black police officer and the first black city bus driver also lived in in the neighborhood- a testament to the community’s important role in Tallahassee history.
 Those born and raised in Frenchtown were more than just leaders, they were an integral part of a community tapestry.